Imagen dinámica

 In 1910, the world of comics took another giant step with the launch of “The Funniest”, the first magazine dedicated exclusively to comic strips.
 This monthly publication not only consolidated comics as an entertainment medium in its own right, but also paved the way for “Funnies on Parade”, the first comic book as we know it today.

-It’s fascinating to think how these early works laid the foundation for everything that would come after.
+It’s fascinating to think about how these early works laid the foundation for everything that would come after.
 From the superheroes that would dominate the 20th century to the underground comics that would challenge social conventions, everything has its roots in these pioneers.
 Want to explore more about the origins of comics and how they have influenced current art?
 Discover fascinating resources here.

 The Golden Age: When Superheroes Conquered the World